OctopusDeploy/docs/docs/administration/high-availability/configure/octopus-without-active-directory.md

 ---
-title: Configure Octopus High-Availability without Active Directory
+title: Configure Octopus High Availability without Active Directory
-description: This section includes how to configure Octopus in High-Availability without Domain Services
+description: A step-by-step guide showing you how to configure Octopus in High-Availability without using Active Directory.
 position: 40
 ---